 So in a decentralized network like Blockchain where anyone can transact, mine and validate transactions, it’s important to make the mining difficult.
 In practice, this difficulty would be the costs of electricity in order to run the computers that mine the bitcoins. so, when miners have to pay money to keep up their mining efforts, they also need to be paid as a reward for their efforts or else they won’t give these efforts to keep the network running and decentralized.

 “There’s a sort of thing of, you know lately, blockchain tech versus Bitcoin, which is a little bit silly.
 I think someone has to value the commodity in order for transactions to be settled.”

 Blockchain is already established and it has an established digital coin with a real market value, bitcoin.
-The community is getting bigger everyday with new people and investors getting interested by the efficiency, security and other advantages of this technology.
+The community is getting bigger every day with new people and investors getting interested in the efficiency, security and other advantages of this technology.
 For any centralized Blockchain based network, convincing the market about their own digital currency will be the most difficult task.